-- 1. Completion of a pre-entrance health examination. - 2.
-Criminal background check with no disqualifying conditions. - 3.
-Negative drug screening. - 4.
-Current CPR certification. - 5.
-Proof of medical insurance. - 6.
-Proof of individual malpractice insurance.
+- Completion of a pre-entrance health examination. - · Criminal background check with no disqualifying conditions. - · Negative drug screening. - · Proof of medical insurance.

 All persons must meet the criteria for final admissions before being enrolled in the college.
-Proof of student malpractice insurance is required prior to enrollment to any course with a practicum component.

 All applicants with English as a second language are required to take the Test of English as a Foreign Language (TOEFL) and achieve a score of 560 on the paper version, 220 on the computer based version or 83 on the internet-based (iBT) version.
 Other international standardized tests that assess the proficiency of the student's command of the English language for success in nursing may be considered.
 Please contact the college for further information.